MikkelSchubert/adapterremoval/docs/detailed_overview.rst

 Note that adapter 2 and read 2 are both reverse complemented in the above.
 If multiple adapters are specified using `--adapter-list`, then alignment is carried out with each adapter or adapter pair to find the best alignment.

 If the best alignment covers at least `--merge-threshold` bases, then the sequences are considered to be overlapping.
-For paired end reads the inferred adapter sequences are always trimmed, while for single end reads the overlap must be at least `--minadapteroverlap` bases before the sequence is trimmed (if specified).
+For paired end reads the inferred adapter sequences are always trimmed, while for single end reads the overlap must be at least `--min-adapter-overlap` bases before the sequence is trimmed (if specified).
 If the `--merge` option is set and the best alignment is at least `--merge-threshold` long, then the two reads are merged into a single sequence (paired end mode only).

 If the `--post-trim5p` or `--post-trim3p` options are specified, the reads are trimmed by the specified amounts of bases and poly-X tails are trimmed if the `--post-trim-polyx` option is specified.
 Only trimming with the `--post-trim5p` is performed on merged reads, since the 3p ends are typically located inside the reads or correspond to the 5p of the other mate.